carueda/tscfg/readme.md

 Why the trouble if you can simply access the properties with Typesafe Config directly? -- see FAQ below.

+> As of v0.1.5, Scala output can also be generated.

 ## configuration spec